Don Mescall: Songwriting

-As a songwriter Don Mescall works alone and also collaborates with other artists/songwriters.
-In previous years he was based in Nashville.
+As a songwriter, Don Mescall works alone and also collaborates with other artists/songwriters.
+In previous years, he was based in Nashville.

-Mescall has had songs recorded by a wide range of artists including Rascal Flatts, Clay Aiken, Backstreet Boys, Ronan Keating, Boyzone, Jaydee Bixby, Ramin Karimloo, Aslan, Garou, Geri Halliwell, Neal McCoy, Sharon Corr, Daniel Boys, Cliff Richard, and Richie Havens.
+Mescall has had songs recorded by a wide range of artists, including Rascal Flatts, Clay Aiken, Backstreet Boys, Ronan Keating, Boyzone, Jaydee Bixby, Ramin Karimloo, Aslan, Garou, Geri Halliwell, Neal McCoy, Sharon Corr, Daniel Boys, Cliff Richard, and Richie Havens.

-Mescall's song, "Secret Smile" was included on the Rascal Flatts album Still Feels Good which debuted at the No.1 position in the Billboard 200 album chart and the Billboard Country Chart.
-Weeks later the Backstreet Boys entered the Billboard 200 album charts at No. 7 with their album "Unbreakable" which featured Mescall's song, "Trouble Is".
+Mescall's song, "Secret Smile," was included on the Rascal Flatts album Still Feels Good, which debuted at the No.1 position in the Billboard 200 album chart and the Billboard Country Chart.
+Weeks later, the Backstreet Boys entered the Billboard 200 album charts at No. 7 with their album "Unbreakable" which featured Mescall's song, "Trouble Is".
 This meant Mescall had 2 songs featured on albums in the top ten of the Billboard 200 chart during the week of 17 November 2007.
-In more recent years Don has had six songs featured on Marina Kaye's "Fearless" Album which went triple platinum in France (2015).
+In recent years, Don has featured six songs on Marina Kaye's "Fearless" Album, which went triple platinum in France (2015).
 Mescall had a Number 1 Irish country single in 2016 with Nathan Carter's "Wanna dance" from the album "Staying up all night" on Decca records.